Leukaemia is the name given to a group of cancers that originate in the bone marrow and cause abnormal blood cell production.

 - Tiny red spots on the skin.

 - Chemotherapy: the main form of treatment for leukaemia.
-It involves the use of drugs that kill leukaemia cells.
+It involves the use of drugs that kill rapidly-growing cells such as leukaemia or other cancer cells.
 Depending on the type of leukaemia, a single drug or a combination of drugs may be used.

-- Targeted therapy: uses drugs that target specific vulnerabilities within leukaemia cells to inhibit their growth.
-For example, the drug imatinib blocks the action of a specific enzyme that is required for the growth of leukaemia cells in people with chronic myeloid leukaemia.
+- Targeted therapy: uses drugs that target specific weaknesses within leukaemia cells to inhibit their growth.

-- Radiation therapy: uses x-rays or other high-energy beams to damage leukaemia cells and stop their growth.
+- Radiation therapy (or radiotherapy): uses x-rays or other forms of high-energy radiation to damage or destroy leukaemia cells and stop their growth.
 Radiation therapy may be used to prepare for a stem cell transplantation.

-- Stem cell transplantation: a procedure in which diseased bone marrow is replaced with healthy bone marrow.
-Prior to a stem cell transplantation, high doses of chemotherapy or radiation therapy are given to destroy diseased bone marrow.
-An infusion of blood-forming stem cells that help to rebuild bone marrow is then given.
+- Stem cell transplantation: where diseased bone marrow is replaced with blood-forming stem cells that help to rebuild bone marrow.
 Transplants may be the patient's own stem cells (autologous transplant) or stem cells from another person (allogeneic transplant).

 Leukaemia & Blood Cancer New Zealand is a nationwide organisation dedicated to supporting patients living with leukaemia and related blood conditions.
 The organisation provides a toll-free number providing advice, empathy and support on 0800 15 10 15.
 More information can be obtained by visiting the website: www.leukaemia.org.nz.